krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Matt Bechtel - What is the 'params' hash?
 * Mason O'Neal - Sinatra Partial Views
 * Lyndsey Williams - What is the request response cycle?
-* Lucas Mathis - Sinatra Partial Views
+* Lucas Mathis - What is the 'params' hash?

 ## Thursday